 Most e-commerce websites operate on knife-edge margins and frequently overlook the impact that shipping for free can have on product order volumes.

-When every extra cost has an impact on the bottom line, offering free shipping on your sales can seem like an extravagance.
-However, that's an illusion.
+When every extra cost has an impact on the bottom line, offering free shipping and returns on your sales can seem like an extravagance.
+However, that’s an illusion.

-Free order shipping - at least the perception of free shipping - will, without a doubt, increase the orders on your site and you would be wise to make it a policy to optimize your web sales.
+Free order shipping will, without a doubt, increase the orders on your site and you would be wise to make it a policy to optimize your web sales.

 Removing delivery charges for orders makes excellent business sense for these reasons.

-Free shipping is almost a standard feature in today's marketplace.
+Free shipping and returns is almost a standard feature in today’s marketplace.

 The best example of free shipping increasing sales volume is Amazon Prime.